|

 We were family, and we belonged.

-Somehow, after a long summer’s day when our mother finally came home from her bread route, everything was okay, because our mama was home.
+Somehow, after a long summer’s day when our mama finally came home from her bread route, everything was okay, because Mama was home.
 She was a woman of integrity and there was no shame in telling folks we belonged to her.
-She prayed – for her children, grandchildren, and great-grandchildren.
+Mama prayed – for her children, grandchildren, and great-grandchildren.
 She spent time reading her Bible and when she could no longer read it herself, she wanted us to read it to her.

 Looking back, I realize there are so many things she taught by her life – things I didn’t see at the time.
 Those things are part of me today, and I am the woman I am because of her.